jiawanyovan/0nyX-Suite/README.md

 ### Packages

-Packages for Debian, and Manjaro can be found on the [Opendesktop-page](https://www.opendesktop.org/p/1175851).
+Packages for Debian and Manjaro can be found on the [Opendesktop-page](https://www.opendesktop.org/p/1175851).

+Note: Qt5ct for Debian can be found [here](https://github.com/mati75/qt5ct).

 ## Optional